r-roto/claap/README.md

 if you're on windows then all you have to do is run *install.bat* and then *run.bat*.

-however if you're on mac or linux youre gonna have to open your terminal in the directory and run "npm install" nad then "npm start"
+however if you're on mac or linux you're gonna have to open your terminal in the directory and run "npm install" nad then "npm start"